Sixth chord

-The term sixth chord refers to two different kinds of chord, the first in classical music and the second in modern popular music.
+The term sixth chord refers to two different kinds of chord, one in classical music and the other in modern popular music.

 The original meaning of the term is a chord in first inversion, in other words with its third in the bass and its root a sixth above it.
 This is how the term is still used in classical music today, and in this sense it is called also a chord of the sixth.
-A first-inversion C major chord is shown below.

 In modern popular music, a sixth chord is any triad with an added sixth above the root as a chord factor.
 This was traditionally (and in classical music is still today) called an added sixth chord or triad with added sixth since Jean-Philippe Rameau (sixte ajoutée) in the 18th century.
 It is not common to designate chord inversions in popular music, so there is no need for a term designating the first inversion of a chord, and so the term sixth chord in popular music is a short way of saying added sixth chord.
-When not otherwise specified, it usually means a major triad with an added major sixth interval (a major sixth chord), such as the chord below.

-However, a minor triad is also used, together with the same interval, resulting in a minor sixth chord (also known as minor major sixth).

-History
+There are three main types of added sixth chords: major sixth, minor sixth and minor flat sixth.

+Triad inversion

 In early music, what is today called a sixth chord or first inversion in classical music was considered an autonomous harmonic entity with the root named by the bass, while it was later simply considered an inversion of a chord with the bass being the third (not the root) and the root being the sixth (not the bass).
-In jazz, this form is referred to as a major sixth chord.
+A first-inversion C major chord is shown below.

 Alternatively, rather than as a six three chord, the note may be analyzed as a suspension or appoggiatura, "first resolved and later... retained as a part of the chord, no resolution taking place."

 The dominant chord's fifth may be substituted by the chord's sixth, analyzed as its thirteenth:

+Added sixth chords

+In jazz, what is called a sixth chord was traditionally called an "added sixth chord".
+As the name suggests, this is a triad with an added sixth interval.